StefanLiebenberg/selenium-driver-provider/README.md

 | driverProvider.browserVersion   | <anything>                                  |         | Specifies the required browser version, only used with grid mode |

-If you wanted to have more control over configuration you could specify you're own configurator:
+If you wanted to have more control over configuration you could specify your own configurator:

     DriverProvider.Configuration configuration = new DefaultDriverConfiguration();
     configuration.setMode(Mode.Grid);